A vehicle salesperson sells new cars and buys and sells second hand cars, motorcycles and vans.

 Training is mostly on the job.

-You could study for the Scottish Vocational Qualification (SVQ) in Retail (Sales Professional) at SCQF Level 6.
+You could study for the SVQ in Retail (Sales Professional) at SCQF Level 6.

 You may work towards the IMI Sales Accreditation.
 This involves sitting practical exams and completing online knowledge tests to become a Technician.
 There are two levels of job roles within IMI Accreditation Sales: Sales Executive and Senior Sales Executive.